 2017: Kay & Larry Einhorn – Broken crankshaft on the way to a monthly meeting.
 Car was towed home and a new engine sourced.

 2018: Richard & Sandra Loe – Battery terminal fell off during an event.
 Then on another event, the rear spring perch broke, breaking the pinion gear, bending a half shaft, twisting the opposite spring perch and flat spotting a tire.
-On a later event, multiple brake leaks required them to take a different car for a long-distance tour, which itself spring a last minute brake leak and due to belt issues had to be towed to the event instead of driven.
+On a later event, multiple brake leaks required them to take a different car for a long-distance tour, which itself sprung a last minute brake leak and due to fan belt issues had to be towed to the event instead of driven.